salejandro/bitacora/README.md

 ## 1. Installation

-BITACORA is distributed as a multiplatform shell script (runBITACORA.sh) that calls several other Perl scripts, which include all functions responsible of performing all pipeline tasks.
+BITACORA is distributed as a shell script (runBITACORA.sh) that calls several other Perl scripts, which include all functions responsible of performing all pipeline tasks.
 Hence, it does not require any installation or compilation step.

 To run the pipeline edit the master script runBITACORA.sh variables described in Prerequisites, Data, and Parameters.